encryptedninja/command-center/README.md

 * install the cross-architecture C header files with the following command:
 * `sudo apt-get install gcc-multilib -y`
-## grep
-So let's say you have to crack a password that's from a website that uses just a 4 characters long passphrase.
-To save up time you can just make a copy of your rockyou.txt or whatever monstrous passlist your using and then filter the copy into a new file that has only the 4 characters long entries (hence this **_grep_** one liner) from your rockyou-copy.txt.
-Copy is needed to not to mess up the original one, you can never be cautious enough ;)

-* `grep -E '^.{4}$' rockyou-copy.txt > only4words.txt`

-## SUID
-**_Set-user Identification_** are files with special root priv permissions.
-It happens when root doesn't want to make a user root user just in certain cases when user runs some files that requires sudo permissions.
-Finding these files are imporant as SUID can be abused.
-SUID starts with a 4 and SGID -which is similar to SUID starts with a 2.
-The only difference between the two is that when a script or command with SGID (Set-group Identification) permission runs, it runs as if it were a member of the same group in which the file is a member.

-If a lowercase letter “l” appears in the group’s execute field, means that the setgid bit is on, and the execute bit for the group is off or denied.

-* `find / -perm +6000 2>/dev/null | grep '/bin/'` only use grep if you need it or looking for a very specific location

 ## Silver Ticket and Golden Ticket